Prince Rupert Loewenstein

-Rupert, Prince zu Löwenstein-Wertheim-Freudenberg, Count of Loewenstein-Scharffeneck (24 August 1933 – 20 May 2014) was a Spanish-born Bavarian aristocrat and the longtime financial manager of the rock band The Rolling Stones.
+Rupert, Prince zu Löwenstein-Wertheim-Freudenberg, Count of Löwenstein-Scharffeneck (24 August 1933 – 20 May 2014) was a Spanish-born Bavarian aristocrat and the longtime financial manager of the rock band the Rolling Stones.

 Early life and education

-A scion of the former royal houses of Wittelsbach and Löwenstein-Wertheim, Loewenstein was born in Palma, Majorca, Spain, the son of Leopold, Prince of Loewenstein-Wertheim-Freudenberg, who was brother of Hubertus, Prince of Löwenstein-Wertheim-Freudenberg, and his wife, Bianca Henrietta Maria Fischler, Countess von Treuberg (1913–1984).
+A scion of the former royal houses of Wittelsbach and Löwenstein-Wertheim, Loewenstein was born in Palma, Majorca, Spain, the son of Leopold, Prince of Loewenstein-Wertheim-Freudenberg, who was brother of Hubertus, Prince of Löwenstein-Wertheim-Freudenberg, and his wife, Countess Bianca Henrietta Maria Fischler von Treuberg, descendant of Pedro I of Brazil.
 Both were of partial Jewish descent.
 Henry de Worms, 1st Baron Pirbright was his father's maternal grandfather.
 Following his parents' separation, he and his mother arrived in England in 1940.
 Loewenstein was educated at the then Quaker St Christopher School in Letchworth, Hertfordshire, followed by Magdalen College, Oxford, where he studied medieval history.

 Banking

 After school, Loewenstein worked as a stockbroker for Bache & Co.
 In 1963, he was part of a consortium formed to buy the merchant bank Leopold Joseph & Sons, along with fellow Oxford graduates Jonathan Guinness, Richard Cox-Johnson and Louis Heyman, and he became a director of the resulting firm.
 Leopold Joseph had previously been family owned by the Josephs, and carried out only specialised lines of banking business.

 Following the acquisition, the business was substantially expanded to include advice on issues and mergers, investment advice, and particularly currency trading.
 By 1971, the firm had become one of the principal dealers in London in investment dollars.
 That year, it undertook a capital raising with a target of a net £940,000 to enable further expansion.
 In 1981, Loewenstein left to start his own company, Rupert Loewenstein Ltd, where most of his clients were new money, who he described as "much more interesting than old money.
 People with old money are nearly always having to be adjusted downwards; those with new money are much more realistic."